 Or perhaps not.

 When he came face to face with the woman he so desperately wanted to seduce, he tried to speak but no words came out of his mouth.
-He could only laugh, like a madman, a wierdo.
-But a brilliant wierdo.
+He could only laugh, like a madman, a weirdo.
+But a brilliant weirdo.
 At the end of the couple’s stay, Paul Eluard headed back to Paris alone.

 TC : 04 45 39